 My freshman year of college was one of the worst years of my entire life.
 It seemed like everything was going wrong and nothing like I had imagined college would be.
 I wanted to leave and go to community college because I was miserable.

-After my terrible freshman year, things started to change, and my life got much better.
-Sometimes things don’t always go as planned but it can often make you a stronger version of yourself.
-And let’s face it, beginnings can be really challenging.
+After my terrible freshman year, things started to change, and my life improved.
+Sometimes, things don’t always go as planned, but it can often make you a stronger version of yourself.
+And let’s face it, beginnings can be challenging.